ThatCatDev/Kaimu/docs/src/content/docs/guides/google-auth.md

 ### "This app isn't verified"

-- For testing, click "Advanced" > "Go to Pulse (unsafe)"
+- For testing, click "Advanced" > "Go to Kaimu (unsafe)"
 - For production, complete the app verification process

 ### User Gets Logged Out Quickly